Over the past few weeks, many people have started receiving their tax returns if they filed their income taxes early in the year.

 Yes, it’s fun to splurge.
 Sure, it’s great to buy something big and flashy.
 The problem is that after you’ve spent the money, your life is right back in the same place where you started except you now have an overpriced toy.

 If you were facing debts before, you’re facing them now.
 If you were struggling to escape a paycheck to paycheck loop, you’re still struggling.
 If you were spending restless nights tossing and turning because of your worries about your bills, blowing your income tax return isn’t going to help you sleep.
 If you felt like financial security was just a dream, it’s still going to be a dream after you blow your tax check.

 Spending your tax refund on improving your financial situation might not be flashy, but it will have a far greater lasting impact on your life.
 This is particularly true when you couple it with a personal commitment not to undo the positive effects of the tax refund in your life.

-Here are four things you can do to turn things around with your tax refund.
 Yes, they’re not fun, but they will help you breathe easier at night, lower your stress level, and perhaps help move you away from a paycheck-to-paycheck cycle where you’re tied to your job.